 What is the plan for the next 5 years?
 What do you want to achieve?

 My vision is a virtual condo community (ecosystem including condo owners, tenants, directors and condo service providers) with fully transparent information on pricing, service provider contacts, references, a pure competitive condo service market and competitive prices, and competitive quality of condo services.
 All of that must bring condo fees down, improve the quality of services, and improve condo owners’ life experiences.

 What is the biggest challenge you’ve faced so far?

-A tremendous resistance from condo management companies against an open competitive market.
+A tremendous resistance of condo management companies against an open competitive market.
 They prefer to keep their lists of contractors.
-Condo managers control the boards and usually have at least one board member as a guard to keep the situation AS IS when condo directors do not have a choice to take responsibility for property management companies’ decisions and choices.
+Condo managers control the boards and usually have at least one board member as a guard to keep the situation AS IS when condo directors do not have a choice as to take responsibility for property management companies’ decisions and choices.